telerik/kendo-react-inputs/docs/slider/api.md

 The available options are:

-* `before` - Tick marks are located to the top side of the horizontal track or to the left side of a vertical track.
+* `before`&mdash;Tick marks are located to the top side of the horizontal track or to the left side of a vertical track.
-* `after` - Tick marks are located to the bottom side of the horizontal track or to the right side of the vertical track.
+* `after`&mdash;Tick marks are located to the bottom side of the horizontal track or to the right side of the vertical track.
-* `both` - Tick marks are located on both sides of the track.
+* `both`&mdash;Tick marks are located on both sides of the track.
-* `none` - Tick marks are not visible.
+* `none`&mdash;Tick marks are not visible.
 The actual elements are not added to the DOM tree.

 #### title `String|Function`